 Based on the definition of an IoT product it’s easy to answer the question of what is an IoT Product Manager.

 An IoT Product Manager is a Product Manager skilled in all areas of bringing an IoT product to market.

 Sounds simple, but it is deceptively complex.
 Think of IoT Product Management as a specialization on top of Product Management.

 Take this analogy: a cardiologist is a doctor, but a very specialized doctor.
 Similarly, an IoT Product Manager is a Product Manager who is specialized in IoT.

 In this sense, the core responsibilities of Product Management still apply.
-An IoT PM is responsible for understanding customer needs and driving the creation of products that satisfy those needs, while bringing value to their company.
-In fact, we can still use Martin Eriksson’s diagram to define a Product Manager as a professional who lives in the intersection between UX, Business, and Technology.
+An IoT PM is responsible for understanding customer needs and driving the creation of products that satisfy those needs while bringing value to their company.
+In fact, we can still use Martin Eriksson’s diagram to define a Product Manager as a professional who lives at the intersection between UX, Business, and Technology.